-At the company’s annual Snapdragon Tech Summer, Qualcomm has announced the Snapdragon 865 processor.
+At the company’s annual Snapdragon Tech Summit, Qualcomm has announced the Snapdragon 865 processor.

 While the Snapdragon 855 supported 5G, the 865 chip builds upon that to support even faster-5G multi-gigabit speeds.